-An employee absent from work because of sickness, accident, WCB, Union Leave or any other leave of absence approved by the Board, shall not lose his/her seniority.
+An employee absent from work because of sickness, accident, WorkSafe BC, Union Leave or any other leave of absence approved by the Board, shall not lose their seniority.

-A laid-off employee who works a minimum of 60 shifts during the initial eighteen (18) month layoff period, and who works a minimum of 60 shifts during any subsequent eighteen (18) month layoff period, shall not lose his/her seniority.
+A laid-off employee who works a minimum of 60 shifts during the initial eighteen (18) month layoff period, and who works a minimum of 60 shifts during any subsequent eighteen (18) month layoff period, shall not lose their seniority.